Advanced Topics

 Due to the limitations of the hardware, OFDMA packets won’t be captured until and unless you enter the MAC address of the AP being monitored, as well the Association ID (AID or AID12) of the STA you want to monitor.
 You can capture only those OFDMA packets that match the provided MAC address and AID parameters; you cannot capture all OFDMA traffic between arbitrary APs and STAs.

-The MAC address can be found in virtually any packet, or you can use the arrow button to the right of the MAC address field to select any of the APs that the application currently “sees”.
+The MAC address can be found in virtually and packet, or you can use the arrow button to the right of the MAC address field to select any of the APs that the application currently “sees”.

 The AID can be found in CTRL/TRIGGER packets (please remember that CTRL packets are not displayed by CommView by default, you need to press the corresponding button on the toolbar).
 Once you’ve found a CTRL/TRIGGER packet from the AP to the specific STA you are interested in, you’ll be able to see the AID in the decoder tree: